Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | `() => void` | `undefined` |

-Callback triggered when a pan, pinch or double tap gesture ends, if an animation started at the end of one of the gestures this callback's execution will be delayed until the animation has finished.
+Callback triggered when a pan, pinch or double tap gesture ends, if an animation started at the end of one of the gestures the execution of this callback will be delayed until such animation finishes.

 ## Methods